WELCOME TO THE OFFICIAL #RRCT400FOOTERCLUB WEBSITE

 RRCT 400 Footer Club Certificates, Badges, Stickers, Photo & Video Contests

-For 2021 we’ve listed nine summits and one paddling/skating destination.
+We’ve listed nine summits and one paddling/skating destination.
 Complete all ten and you become a RRCT 400 Footer Club Member.
 Print out this checklist PDF to help you keep track of the summits, treks and paddling/skating destinations that you have visited.
 You can send the completed PDF to us, or simply fill out the online form below to receive your badge and membership packet.
 All club members commit to stewardship principles as part of their application.

 Fastest Known Time ~ Other Records